fly-apps/self-host-ollama/README.md

 $ fly proxy 11434:80 -a <your-app>
 ```

-This command creates proxies requests from a local port (`11434`) to port `80` on your Ollama Fly Machine, over a secure Wireguard tunnel.
+This command proxies requests from a local port (`11434`) to port `80` on your Ollama Fly Machine, over a secure Wireguard tunnel.

 When using Ollama in your app **locally**, you'll set the host to `http://localhost:11434`.
 Note that while `11434` is the standard port used by Ollama, since this is just a proxy, that number can really be anything.